 If a lower specification glazing system is used the building users will likely experience whistling or bowing in the frames under high winds.

 Your glazier should always ask you what the wind load of your project is.
-If they do not, they do not understand the rough nature of coastal facing projects.
+If they do not, alarm bells should likely start ringing as it means they do not understand the rough nature of coastal facing projects.

 Minimal Framed Systems for Coastal Projects

 You don’t have to compromise minimalism for high performance if the right system is used.